RedFroggy/spring-cucumber-rest-api/README.md

 ```

 ## Share data between steps
-- You can use the following step to store data from a json response body in a shared context:
+- You can use the following step to store data from a json response body to a shared context:
 ```gherkin
 And I store the value of body path $.id as idUser in scenario scope
 ```
-- You can use the following step to store data from a response header in a shared context:
+- You can use the following step to store data from a response header to a shared context:
 ```gherkin
 And I store the value of response header Authorization as authHeader in scenario scope
 ```
-- The result of the JsonPath `$.id` will be stored in an `idUser` variable.
+- The result of the JsonPath `$.id` will be stored in the `idUser` variable.
 - To reuse this variable in another step, you can do:
 ```gherkin
 When I DELETE /users/`$idUser`